Opt-outs in the European Union: United Kingdom

-During its membership of the European Union, the United Kingdom had five opt-outs from EU legislation (from the Economic and Monetary Union, the area of freedom, security and justice, the Schengen Agreement, the Charter of Fundamental Rights, and the Social Chapter), four of them remained in force when it left the EU, the most of any member state.
+During its membership of the European Union, the United Kingdom had five opt-outs from EU legislation (from the Economic and Monetary Union, the area of freedom, security and justice, the Schengen Agreement, the Charter of Fundamental Rights, and the Social Chapter).
+Four of them remained in force when it left the EU, the most of any member state.

-In the United Kingdom, the Labour government of Tony Blair argued that the country should revoke its EMU opt-out and join the euro, contingent on approval in a referendum, if five economic tests were met.
-However, the assessment of those tests in June 2003 concluded that not all were met.
+The Labour government of Tony Blair argued that the UK should revoke its EMU opt-out and join the euro upon approval in a referendum, contingent on five economic tests.
+However, the assessment of those tests in June 2003 concluded that not all of them were met.
 The policy of the 2010s coalition government, elected in 2010, was against introducing the euro prior to the 2015 general election.

 Under Protocol 36 of the Lisbon Treaty, the United Kingdom had the option to opt-out of all police and criminal justice legislation adopted prior to the treaty's entry into force which had not been subsequently amended.
 The decision to opt-out had to be made at least six months prior to the aforementioned measures coming under the jurisdiction of the European Court of Justice on 1 December 2014.
 The UK informed the European Council of their decision to exercise their opt-out in July 2013, and as such, the aforementioned legislation ceased to apply to the UK as of 1 December 2014.
 While the protocol only permitted the UK to either opt-out from all the legislation or none of it, they subsequently opted back into some measures.

 The UK formally requested to participate in certain provisions of the Schengen acquis – Title III relating to Police Security and Judicial Cooperation – in 1999, and this was approved by the Council of the European Union on 29 May 2000.
 The implementation of some of the previously approved areas of cooperation to the United Kingdom was approved in a 2004 Council decision that came into effect on 1 January 2005.
 A subsequent Council decision in 2015 approved the implementation of the provisions on data protection and Schengen Information System to the UK.
-The opt-out was criticised in the United Kingdom for hampering the country's capabilities to stop transnational crime as a result of the inability to access the Schengen Information System.
+The opt-out was criticised for hampering the country's capabilities to stop transnational crime as a result of the inability to access the Schengen Information System.

 The United Kingdom secured its opt-out from the Charter of Fundamental Rights of the EU because it was worried that it might be used to alter British labour law, especially as relates to allowing more strikes.

 The Major ministry secured the United Kingdom an opt-out from the protocol on the Social Chapter of the Maastricht Treaty before it was signed in 1992.
 The Blair ministry abolished this opt-out after coming to power in the 1997 general election as part of the text of the Treaty of Amsterdam.